-The criteria used to calculate Adjusted EBITDA, Gross Financial Debt, Net Financial Debt and Recurring Leveraged Free Cash Flow as of and for the six-month period ended June 30, 2020 and as of and for the years ended December 31, 2019 and 2018 differs from the criteria used in prior periods (other than the APMs presented as of and for the year ended December 31, 2017 which have been restated for comparative purposes) as a result of the early adoption of IFRS 16.
-Therefore, the APMs presented in prior periods are not fully comparable to the ones as of and for the years ended December 31, 2019, December 31, 2018 and year ended December 31, 2017 (restated).
-See "Presentation of Financial and Other Information- Changes in accounting policies relating to the adoption of IFRS 9, 15 and 16-IFRS 16 "Leases" and "-Impacts on the comparative information derived from the adoption of IFRS 16".
+The criteria used to calculate Adjusted EBITDA, Gross Financial Debt, Net Financial Debt and Recurring Leveraged Free Cash Flow as of and for the year ended December 31, 2020, differs from the criteria used in prior periods (other than the APMs presented as of and for the year ended December 31, 2019 as comparative unaudited financial information to the 2020 Audited Consolidated Financial Statements which have been restated for comparative purposes) as a result of, in accordance with IFRS 3, the completion of the purchase price allocation for the Iliad France Acquisition, the Iliad Italy Acquisition, the Swiss Infra Acquisition and the Cignal Acquisition (all as defined herein).
+Therefore, the APMs presented in prior periods (other than as of and for the year ended December 31, 2019, restated) are not fully comparable to the ones as of and for the year ended December 31, 2020.
+See "Presentation of Financial and Other Information- Consolidated financial statements" and "-Matters arising from the completion of the business combinations completed in the year ended December 31, 2019".